Dark abstract background with swirling, wavy patterns in various shades of blue and grey, creating a fluid, marbled effect.

 Proposed solar & energy system south east of Dubbo

-The Project would consist of a solar and energy storage system with a capacity of approximately 180 megawatt (MW) alternating current (AC) at the point of connection, coupled with a battery storage system of up to 4 hours of storage (approximately 800MWh in total) that would be distributed throughout the Subject Land, rather than within a singular stand-alone configuration.
+Subject to approvals, the Project would consist of a solar and energy storage system with a capacity of approximately 180 megawatt (MW) alternating current (AC) at the point of connection, coupled with a battery storage system of up to 4 hours of storage (approximately 800MWh in total) that would be distributed throughout the Subject Land, rather than within a singular stand-alone configuration.
 The Project would supply electricity to the NEM.

 The Subject Land (i.e. the area under investigation) is approximately 213ha in total.